robusta-dev/robusta/docs/index.rst

 Welcome to Robusta
 ================================

 Robusta is an open source platform for Kubernetes troubleshooting and automation.
-It contains a library of 50+ builtin actions to:
+It contains 50+ builtin actions to:

 1. Manually troubleshoot errors (debug pods, run profilers, etc)